Facelift and Neck Lift Overview

 If a patient is healthy, then multiple procedures are usually not a problem and routine facelift surgery can be performed.
 Since we are a fully accredited surgery center, we have most of the same requirements as local hospitals and all patients receiving facelift surgery must see their physician for history, physical and appropriate lab tests (if applicable).
 Patient safety is our primary concern.

-If a patient can only take one week off of work, then conservative procedures must be considered.
-Generally, larger procedures or multiple procedures require two weeks of recovery.
-The larger facelifts have about a two week recovery.
+Deep Plane Facelifts have about a two week initial recovery.
 I tell patients they will be on their phone the next day and their computer in 2-3 days.
 Patients that have the ability to work at home can usually do this after the first week.
-Some of our patients occasionally return to work less than two weeks and once in a while a patient many take longer than two weeks, but our average patient is presentable by two weeks.
+Some of our patients occasionally return to work less than two weeks and once in a while a patient many take longer than two weeks.
 This is not two weeks before your class reunion!
-If a patient is having surgery in advance of an important event such as a family wedding or reunion, I recommend that they have their surgery 4-6 weeks before the big event.
+If a patient is having surgery in advance of an important event such as a family wedding or reunion, I recommend that they have their surgery 6 weeks before the big event.
 It is interesting that most patients want to keep their surgery a secret, while others will go back to work after a week and show off their healing surgery.
-Our staff can assist patients in getting back to work as early as possible and much can be hidden with hair and makeup.

-Patients often ask when they should have a face lift and how long will the effects last?
 Basically, a patient is a candidate for a facelift when the jowls (excess skin under the cheeks) and neck skin begins to sag.
-Put simply, if you think that you need a facelift, you probably do.
+Put simply, if you think that you need a facelift, you, perhaps you do.

 To get an idea of how you may look with a facelift, lie on the floor on your back, lift your chin and hold a mirror over your face.
 This counteracts the effects of gravity and can simulate the basic improvements of the face and neck that can be achieved with cosmetic facial surgery.